tommybobbins/chegwin-org/hugo/content/posts/grafana-ecs-efs-howto.md

 # Grafana Ubuntu Image

-I wanted to use this because it's available outside of the Docker repository.
-I'm not linking to it here because I'm not sure I should be advertising it.
-This is a case of them respinning grafana, and placing the runtime in /app, with their own uids.
-I decided this was not worth the effort because it looks to be a Canonical NIH.
-I stuck with the standard Grafana image (I copied it to my own ECR repo to prevent Docker from rug pulling).
+I wanted to use this because it's available outside of the Docker repository in a Public ECR repo.
+I'm not linking to it here because I'm not sure I should be advertising it and the ARM64 support is sub-optimal.
+This is a case of them respinning Grafana, and placing the runtime in /app, with their own uids.
+I don't like this.
+I decided this was not worth the effort because it smells to me as a (Canonical NIH)[https://en.wikipedia.org/wiki/Not_invented_here].
+I settled with the standard Grafana image (I copied it to my own ECR repo to prevent Docker from rug pulling at a later stage).

 ## Source Account Resources